This policy applies to business that meet the following criteria.

 Effective from: 60 days after publication in the Federal Register

-Last modified: April 4, 2024 (due to legal challenges)
+Last modified: April 4, 2024 (pending legal review)

 Region(s): United States